fazendadosoftware/vue-cli-plugin-leanix/README.md

 ```

-Add LeanIX support to your vue-cli-powered project:
+Add LeanIX support to the generated project:

 ```
 vue add leanix
 ```
-You will be prompted to choose if you want to use a demo component.
+You will be prompted to for your leanix instance, apiToken and to choose if you want to use a demo component.
 If you pick `yes` option, the component will be created in `components` folder.
 It's a simple Handsontable's powered component listing the count of all factsheet types existing on the workspace.

 Start the development server:

 ```
 yarn run serve
 ```

+The leanix-reporting lx object is globally available as ```lx```, and at each Vue instance as ```vm.$lx```